hunjuly/hunjuly.github.io/_posts/2024-03-09-understanding_object-oriented_programming.md

 title:  "Understanding Object-Oriented Programming"
 ---

-Numerous articles and videos explain object-oriented programming (OOP).
-However, even after going through such materials, it's not easy to grasp what object orientation really is.
-Why is that?
+> Object-oriented programming is a programming paradigm that groups data and functions into a single 'object' to increase cohesion and reduce dependencies.

 The most important thing when learning OOP is a shift in thinking.
 Martin Fowler says the best way to achieve this shift in thinking is to work for some time in an environment where OOP is well-structured.
-However, it's not easy to find such an environment because there aren't many developers who properly understand OOP.
+However, it is not easy to find such an environment because there are not many developers who properly understand OOP.

-> Object-oriented programming is a programming paradigm that groups data and functions into a single 'object' to increase cohesion and reduce dependencies.

-The commonly discussed principles such as encapsulation, information hiding, polymorphism, and inheritance are concepts derived from this essence.

-In this article, we will explore what the essence of OOP is and aim to help bring about a shift in thinking by improving code from procedural to object-oriented.
+In this article, we will look at what the essence of OOP is by improving code from procedural to object-oriented methods, and try to help, even a little, in achieving that shift in thinking.

 ## Introduction to Procedural Code